Association for Consultancy and Engineering: Emerging Professionals

 Previously known as the Progress Network, the ACE Emerging Professionals group is for future industry leaders in the first 15 years of their careers.

 It organises career development opportunities across the UK.
 It is currently sponsored by ACE member, Mott MacDonald.

 Technical Apprenticeship Consortium (TAC)

 ACE provides the secretariat for the Technical Apprenticeship Consortium (TAC) which brings together consultancy and engineering firms to encourage the recruitment and training of technician and degree apprentices.

-The consortium has enabled more than 3,000 placements since its formation in 2010 and now offers 16 qualifications across rail design, civil engineering, building services engineering and transport design.
+The consortium has enabled more than 3,000 placements since its formation in 2010 and now offers 16 qualifications across rail design, civil engineering, building services engineering, and transport design.

 Environmental Industries Commission (EIC)

 The Environmental Industries Commission (EIC) was founded in 1995 to represent the interests of those companies working in the environmental business sector.
 It became part of ACE group in 2012.

 Infrastructure Intelligence

 ACE produces the magazine Infrastructure Intelligence which publishes six print editions a year.
-It covers news in the UK's infrastructure sector, as well as providing a platform for expert analysis.
+It covers news in the UK's infrastructure sector, as well as provides a platform for expert analysis.

 Its website has 26,500 unique visitors a month.